gooish/dotfiles/README.md

 Gruvbox for colour scheme

 # Todo
-Add other programs I use, add screenshot
+Add other programs I use, add screenshots.